Twenty20

 Series B in 2007

-Andigilog, Inc. is a fabless analog and mixed-signal semiconductor company specializing in intelligent thermal management solutions.
-Founded in 1996 and headquartered in Tempe, Arizona, the company develops a range of products including sensor interface integrated circuits, temperature sensors, system controllers, and brushless DC fan motor controllers.
-These products cater to diverse markets such as computing, telecommunications, consumer electronics, automotive, industrial, biomedical, and security systems.
-Andigilog serves its clientele through a comprehensive sales network, addressing the thermal management needs of various industries.
+Andigilog, Inc. is a fabless analog and mixed-signal semiconductor company based in Tempe, Arizona, established in 1996.
+The company specializes in intelligent thermal management solutions, developing a range of products including sensor interface integrated circuits, temperature sensors, system controllers, and brushless DC fan motor controllers.
+These products are integral to various applications, serving markets such as computing, cellular technology, consumer electronics, automotive, industrial, biomedical, and security systems.
+Andigilog delivers its innovative solutions through an extensive sales network, catering to diverse customer needs across multiple industries.

 HydroCision